-For the calculation of the credit and market (foreign currency) risk-weighted assets the Bank uses the standardised approach (SA), while for the calculation of the exposure indicators (operating risk) it uses the method of basic indicators (BIA).
+For the calculation of the credit and market (foreign currency) risk-weighted assets the Bank uses the standarised approach (SA), while for the calculation of the exposure indicators (operating risk) it uses the method of basic indicators (BIA).
 Credit risk-weighted assets of the Bank are the sum of credit risk-weighted balance sheet assets and credit risk-weighted off-balance sheet items.

-37. CAPITAL MANAGEMENT (Continued)
+NOTES TO THE FINANCIAL STATEMENTS For the Year Ended 31 December 2018 37.
+CAPITAL MANAGEMENT (Continued)

-(a) Regulatory Capital (Continued)
+a) Regulatory Capital (Continued)